longenbach/ds504-project1/README.md

   (You are also able to change COMPANY_UPC which is the manufacturer UPC (Default=885306))
 4. Run collectdata.py.

+#### The result file name will have a timestamp, so that you won't overwrite the same file.

-## Please pay attention to the number of queries allowed by API per day and per second
+#### Please pay attention to the number of queries allowed by API per day and per second

-## This code is used for collect "ground truth".
+#### This code is used for collect "ground truth".
 You can change the code in genupc.py to perform our sampling method.